-444 Dehah, Cingle Unit Desidential Cower Corvince 14A Rehab: Single-Unit Residential Sewer Services 14B First-time yardlines/service connections and on-site sewage facilities.
+444 Palate Circle Hell Parislandal Course Comban 14A Rehab: Single-Unit Residential Sewer Services 14B First-time yardlines/service connections and on-site sewage facilities.
 Rehab: Multi-Unit Residential 140 Rehabilitation of privately owned buildings with two or more permanent residential units.
-For the rehabilitation of units that will provide temporary shelter or transitional · · · · · · · · · · · · · · · · · · · 440 housing for the homeless, use 03C.
-14C Rehab: Public Housing Modernization 440 Rehabilitation of housing units owned/operated by a public housing authority (PHA).
-14D Rehab: Other Publicly Owned Residential Buildings Rehabilitation of permanent housing owned by a public entity other than a PHA.
-For the rehabilitation of other publicly owned buildings that will provide temporary shelter or 4 41 1 transitional housing for the homeless, use 03C.
-14H Rehab: Administration All delivery costs (including staff, other direct costs, and service costs) directly related to carrying out housing rehabilitation activities.
+For the rehabilitation of units that will provide temporary shelter or transitional housing for the homeless, use 03C.
+14C Rehab: Public Housing Modernization 140 Rehabilitation of housing units owned/operated by a public housing authority (PHA).
+14D Rehab: Other Publicly Owned Residential Buildings 140 Rehabilitation of permanent housing owned by a public entity other than a PHA.
+For the rehabilitation of other publicly owned buildings that will provide temporary shelter or transitional housing for the homeless, use 03C.
+14H Rehab: Administration 1411 All delivery costs (including staff, other direct costs, and service costs) directly related to carrying out housing rehabilitation activities.
 Examples include appraisal, architectural, engineering, and other professional services; preparation of work specifications and work write-ups; loan processing; survey, site, and utility plans; application processing; and other fees.
-Do not use 14H for the costs of actual rehabilitation and do not use it for costs unrelated to running a rehab program (e.g., tenant/landlord counseling).
-For housing robobilitation administration activities corried out as nort of general program For housing rehabilitation administration activities carried out as part of general program 15 administration (and thus not required to meet a national objective), use code 21.
-Code Enforcement 13 Salaries and overhead costs associated with property inspections and follow-up actions (such as legal proceedings) directly related to the enforcement (not correction) of state and local codes.
+Do not use 14H for the costs of actual rehabilitation and do not use it for costs unrelated to running a rehab program (e.g., tenant/landlord counseling). difficiated to raining a reliab program (e.g., teriality and local beling).
+For housing rehabilitation administration activities carried out as part of general program administration (and thus not required to meet a national objective), use code 21.
+15 Code Enforcement Salaries and overhead costs associated with property inspections and follow-up actions (such as legal proceedings) directly related to the enforcement (not correction) of state and local codes.
 For the correction of code violations, use the appropriate rehabilitation code.
-16A Residential Historic Preservation IOA Rehabilitation of historic buildings for residential use.
-16B Non-Residential Historic Preservation 100 Rehabilitation of historic buildings for non-residential use.
-Examples include the renovation of an historic building for use as a neighborhood facility, as a museum, or by an historic preservation society.
+16A Residential Historic Preservation Rehabilitation of historic buildings for residential use.
+16B Non-Residential Historic Preservation Rehabilitation of historic buildings for non-residential use.
+Examples include the renovation of an historic building for use as a neighborhood facility, as a museum, or by 404 an historic preservation society.
 18A Economic Development: Direct Financial Assistance to For-Profits Financial assistance to for-profit businesses to (for example) acquire property, clear structures, build, expand or rehabilitate a building, purchase equipment, or provide operating capital.
 Forms of assistance include loans, loan guarantees, and grants.
 With one exception, a separate 18A activity must be set up for each business assisted.
 The exception is an activity carried out under 570.483(b)(4)(vi), for which job aggregation is allowed.
-19C CDBG Non-Profit Organization Capacity Building Activities specifically designed to increase the capacity of non-profit organizations to carry out eligible community revitalization or economic development activities.
+19C 190 CDBG Non-Profit Organization Capacity Building Activities specifically designed to increase the capacity of non-profit organizations to carry out eligible community revitalization or economic development activities.
 Such activities may include providing technical assistance and specialized training to staff.
-20 Planning Program planning activities, including the development of comprehensive plans (e.g., a consolidated plan), community development plans, energy strategies, capacity building, environmental studies, area neighborhood plans, and functional plans.
-20 Program planning activities, including the development of comprehensive plans (e.g., a consolidated plan), community development plans, energy strategies, capacity building,
+20 Planning Program planning activities, including the development of comprehensive plans (e.g., a consolidated plan), community development plans, energy strategies, capacity building, environmental studies, area neighborhood plans, and functional plans. •